<?xml version="1.0" encoding="UTF-8"?> <feed xmlns="https://www.w3.org/2005/Atom">

 <entry>

-<link href="https://suitebymonitor.com/the-signed-vendor-agreement-is-the-easy-part-the-next-90-days-decide-everything/" />
+<link href="https://suitebymonitor.com/multi-lease-customers-refinance-with-whoever-quoted-the-whole-book-first/" />

-<content type="html"><![CDATA[<div class='memberful-global-teaser-content'>
+<content type="html"><![CDATA[<div class="memberful-global-teaser-content">

 <h2>At a Glance</h2>